 If the person is convicted of a crime after the court's order, the new conviction extinguishes the entitlement.
-The person is required to file notice of the new conviction, but if the person does not do so, the court is required to notify the person of the new conviction and offer an opportunity for a hearing to contest the fact of the new conviction.
+The court is required to notify the person of the new conviction and offer an opportunity for a hearing to contest the fact of the new conviction.
 If the court determines that there is a new criminal conviction, the court must issue an order that the person is no longer eligible to have the criminal record sealed.
 That order must be submitted to the State Bureau of Identification.